soranoo/TradingView-Free-Webhook-Alerts/docs/gettingstarted.md

 9. Type `docker-compose build` to build the docker image.
 10. Type `docker-compose up` to start the program.
 (You can close the command prompt after finishing next step.)

+> [!WARNING]\
+> Your `config.toml` will be copied directly into the docker image.
+Meaning that you WILL expose your secrets to the public if you push/share the docker image to the public/others.
+(You should not do that.)

 > [!NOTE]\
 > To view the program logs, simply click the name of the `tradingview-free-webhook-alerts` container.
 (You have to do this to get the API KEY and ngrok URL.)